ZX81: Features

 The ZX81's built-in RF modulator can output a video picture to a UHF 625-line television (used in the UK, Australia, and most western European countries).
 France and Luxembourg required a slightly modified version of the machine to match the positive video modulation of CCIR System L sets, while the United States and Canada required a resistor adding to link a ULA pin to ground and different modulator to cope with their 525-line VHF (NTSC) television systems.
 Both the ZX81 and its predecessor, the ZX80, have a significant drawback in the way that they handle visual output.
 Neither machine has enough processing power to run at full speed and simultaneously maintain the screen display.
-On the ZX80, this means that the screen goes blank every time the machine carries out a computation and causes an irritating flicker whenever a shorter computation – such as processing a keystroke – takes place.
+On the ZX80, this means that the screen goes blank every time the machine carries out a computation and causes a distracting flicker whenever a shorter computation – such as processing a keystroke – takes place.